-This Article is about various Data types in Java.
+This tutorial is about various Data types in Java and how to use them

 If you want to master Java, or even grasp it’s core concepts well, you need to understand the foundation.
 You need to be aware of the limitations, sizes and quirks of each data type.
 Incorrect handling of Data types may go unnoticed for a while, but will cause problems later on.